salesforce-heroku-workshops/enterprise-java-developer/index.md

 5. In the `App Name` field enter the name of your app
 6. Select `Submit`

-This template application uses OAUTH to authenticate a user with Force.com.
-To setup OAUTH you will need to configure a remote access application on Force.com.
+This template application uses OAuth to authenticate a user with Force.com.
+To setup OAuth you will need to configure a remote access application on Force.com.

 1. Login to [Salesforce.com](http://salesforce.com)
 2. Select your name in the top right and select `Setup`